kossnocorp/superstate/README.md

 #### `builder.final`

-The method works the same as the `state` method but marks the state as final.
+The method works like the `state` method but marks the state as final.

 [See `state` docs](#builderstate) for more info.